wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.6 : 15-Jan-2024 by wavemotion-dave
+  * Massive overhaul to the core emulation to reduce memory footprint.
+The older DS-Lite/Phat (with 4MB of memory) can now load all of the newest homebrew games!
+  * Optmizations in Video, Audio and CPU cores providese 10% speed up across the board.
+  * Improved sound quality for the DSi including a new "BEST" option (not enabled by default) that will render the sound as good as I can make it on the handheld.
+  * A few small fixes for the CPU core to improve the cycle accuracy.
+  * With the improved speed, the DSi largely disables frameskip for the best visual experience.

 V4.5 : 01-Jan-2024 by wavemotion-dave
   * Added new Screenshot handling (press and hold the L+R shoulder buttons for ~1 second to take a .bmp snapshot written to the SD card)
   * Added new meta key mapping to un-throttle (Speedup) the emulator.
 Useful for games where your character is resting and you want the emulator to run the frames as fast as it can.